There are 4 GED® subtests, and each of these subtests takes between 70 to 115 minutes.

 It’s unlikely, however, that a student takes all four GED subjects in one day.

-The best practices say that you should schedule (and pay for) one GED subtest at the time.
+The best practices say that you should schedule (and pay for) one GED subtest at a time.

 The four modules cover the academic subject fields of Social Studies, Science, Mathematics, and Language Arts.